tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 Within a matter of minutes, your server should be up and running.
 You can find the URL of your server in the top bar of the Google Cloud Run page (it should look something like [https://gameserver-669845374987.us-central1.run.app]()).

-You can open the **Logs** tab to see the server output.
-You should check the game data directory was found properly by looking for the log message `File/folder found at /gameserver/data`.
+You can open the **Logs** tab to see the server output and check the game data directory was found properly by looking for the log message `File/folder found at /gameserver/data`.
 If you see that, then you can be confident that redeploying the server will not cause you to lose your data.
 You will also be able to find the database file in the bucket you created earlier.

 ![Logs](/assets/css/images/posts/2024/11/22/logs.png)